 As technology gets more innovative and sophisticated, these devices are becoming integrated into schools and becoming more common for use at a younger age.
 Many experts and parents are wondering how the use of these devices and the excessive exposure to blue light can negatively affect children’s eyes in the short and long term.

 Computer Vision Syndrome (aka Digital Eye Strain)

-Just like adults, children are susceptible to computer vision syndrome (CVS), also called digital eye strain, after extended use of computers or digital devices.
-Symptoms of CVS include eye fatigue and eye strain, dry eyes, headaches, blurred vision, and neck and shoulder pain.
+Children are susceptible to computer vision syndrome (CVS), also called digital eye strain.
+Just like adults, they can experience symptoms of CVS after extended use of computers or digital devices.
+These symptoms include eye fatigue and eye strain, dry eyes, headaches, blurred vision, and neck and shoulder pain.

-Children don’t always have the self control to limit computer use or the awareness to know when they are experiencing eye fatigue or other symptoms of CVS.
-Because of this, they are more likely to overuse digital devices which can make symptoms worse.
+Children are extremely impulsive and don’t always have the self-control to limit computer use.
+They also get engrossed in their favorite games or youtube videos and don't have the self-awareness to know when they are experiencing eye fatigue or other symptoms of CVS.
+Without proper parental supervision or using the 20-20-20 rule, they are more likely to overuse digital devices which can make symptoms worse.

 Screen Use and Myopia

 Myopia or nearsightedness is a growing concern as studies show the incidences of the condition are growing exponentially.
 In the past it was thought that myopia was primarily genetic, however recent research indicates a correlation between environmental factors and the growing exposure to and use of digital devices, particularly in children.
 As children increase their computer use and time spent on screen, the likelihood of developing myopia seems to also be increasing.
 According to a study done at the University of California at Berkeley School of Optometry which researched the incidence of myopia in 253 children between 6 years old and 10 years old showed a link with the amount of time spent on a computer.